Holographic Lifshitz fluids in 1+1 dimensions: Dispersion relation and holography

 where we have fixed the gauge $ h_{\mu r} =0$.
-This gauge fixing does not fully exhaust all the gauge freedoms of the full theory.
-The equations of motion corresponding to the above scalar fluctuations exhibit residual gauge and/or diffeomorphism invariance \cite{Policastro}.
+This gauge fixing does not fully exhaust all the gauge freedoms of the full theory and one is still left with the residual gauge freedom under the diffeomorphism $x^\mu \rightarrow x^\mu + \xi^\mu , \mu = (t,r,x)$.
+As a consequence of this the equations of motion corresponding to the above fluctuations exhibit residual gauge and/or diffeomorphism invariance ($ \delta g_{\mu \nu}=\nabla_{\mu}\xi_{\nu}+ \nabla_{\nu}\xi_{\mu}$) \cite{Policastro}.
 As a result the most general gauge invariant fluctuation turns out to be,